dmilleravid/MidasMaker/ARCHITECTURE.md

 # Architecture Overview

 This repository is a monorepo that contains three applications: a Next.js web app, an Expo React Native mobile app, and an Express API backed by PostgreSQL via Prisma.
-Authentication is handled via Google OAuth 2.0 and application JWTs.
+Authentication is handled via Google OAuth 2.0 with refresh tokens for indefinite access, email/password authentication, and application JWTs.

 ```mermaid
 flowchart LR